vallimeenaav/event-recovery-pipeline/solution/README.md

 ## ⚡ How to Run the Notebook
 1. Open in Google Colab
+   - You can either download the .ipynb notebook from by repo or you can [click here](https://colab.research.google.com/drive/1yn_5yn90hIxsFxp3C5o2OV5rcicb06N5?usp=sharing) to open the notebook on your google colab, save a copy in drive and then work with it!

-2. Run the cells sequentially
+3. Run the cells sequentially
    The notebook contains step-by-step explanations and code for:
    - **Simulating event failures** (missing, duplicate, incorrect events)
    - **Applying recovery techniques** (inference-based reprocessing)
    - **Validating corrections** before reinserting events into the pipeline

-3. Modify parameters as needed
+4. Modify parameters as needed
    You can try changing the input values to test different failure scenarios.

 ---